British Columbia Resources

 University of British Columbia

-Institution Location(s) Vancouver
+Institution Location(s)

 Agriculture and Food Programs Offered

-1. Sustainable Agriculture and Environment
+1. Bachelor of Science in Applied Biology - Sustainable Agriculture and Environment (Degree)

 • All prospective students must demonstrate English-language competency prior to admission along with general admission requirements including graduation from high school and a minimum of 70% in Grade 11 or 12 English.